spatie/laravel-resource-links/docs/usage/meta-helper.md

 }
 ```

-You can use this little helper by including the `Spatie\LaravelResourceEndpoints\HasMeta` trait in your resource.
+You can use this little helper by including the `Spatie\ResourceLinks\HasMeta` trait in your resource.